n-loo/nielstheme/README.md

-# nielstheme README
+# nloo Theme

-This theme is my personal vscode theme based on Gruvbox but with cooler colors.
+A theme based on Gruvbox but with cooler colors.